 Corruption also accounts for steady revenue leakages, with millions of American dollar being laundered by politicians and civil servants, or stashed away in deep-freezers, closets, and, don’t laugh, soak-aways!

 Die-hard supporters of structural adjustment will scoff at the suggestion that there is an alternative to their economic dogma.
 It is all well and good, they will say, to rail against structural adjustment and root for a strong Naira.
-Where will either get Nigeria in the interim?
+Where will either option get Nigeria in the interim?
 These are fair questions.
 No right-thinking person would object to the search for practical measures aimed at addressing the precipitate challenge we are up against, notably, declining oil receipts at a time when the APC-led Federal Government is under pressure to deliver on its election promises?

 Whatever we do, we must not for a moment give up the search for viable policy alternatives.
 We must reject the idea that there is no alternative to structural adjustment.
 To proffer solutions to the current fiscal and foreign exchange crunch, our experts should cease behaving as the foreign ideologues’ intellectual trading-post agents, and begin to think out of the box.
 By “thinking out of the box”, I do not mean proceeding impulsively with half-baked ideas on exchange controls and the like.
-I mean, developing sophisticated econometric models that not only faithfully capture our objective realities, but also include scenarios under which scarce resources (including dwindling foreign exchange receipts) would be optimally allocated to priority sectors without, at the same time, opening the door to partisan political favouritism, corruption, bureaucratic manipulation, and procedural delays.
+I mean, developing sophisticated econometric models that not only faithfully capture our objective realities, but also include scenarios under which scarce resources (including dwindling foreign exchange receipts) would be optimally allocated to priority sectors without, at the same time, opening the door to partisan political favoritism, corruption, bureaucratic manipulation, and procedural delays.

 We must not lose sight of the need to reposition the government (and its civil and public service agencies) for the current and unfolding challenges.
 A hands-on, innovative, incorruptible, and results-oriented public administration is not an option.
 It is the only option for any country beset with, and determined to overcome, monumental challenges like those facing us.
 It does not matter whether it is China, India, Singapore, Kenya, Mauritius, Namibia, or South Africa.
 No country has ever successfully placed its economy on a change trajectory without first getting a grip on its public administration system.
 The public administration system that I have in mind would: